-This document is possible thanks to the financial support of the Justice Programme of the European Union.
-The contents of this document are the sole responsibility of the author and can in no way be taken to reflect the views of the European Commission.
+ment is possible thanks to the financial support of the Justice Programme of the European Union.
+The of this document are the sole responsibility of the author and can in no way be taken to reflect the he European Commission.